phaubertin/jinue/doc/cmdline.md

 The default for this option is `/sbin/init`.

+### No eXecute (NX) Protection - `nx`

+Controls whether No eXecute (NX) protection is enabled or not.

+Type: string

+The following values are recognized:

+* `auto` (default) NX protection is enabled if supported by the CPU, disabled otherwise.
+* `require` NX protection is enabled if supported by the CPU.
+If not supported, the kernel refuses to boot.

+No eXecute (NX) protection is an extension to Physical Address Extension (PAE) that makes it possible to prevent code execution from individual memory pages.

 ### Kernel Panic Action - `on_panic`

 Action to take after a kernel panic.